 The Florida Court of Appeal reversed the trial court’s ruling.
 In reversing the lower court’s ruling the appellate court pointed out that in Florida, a long-term marriage is a marriage that exceeds seventeen years.
 There is a rebuttable presumption that permanent alimony will be awarded following a long-term marriage.
 This presumption can only be rebutted if there is proof that after termination of the alimony payments the recipient spouse has the capacity to support him or herself at the marital standard of living.
 Durational alimony is only appropriate if the court finds that the recipient spouse does not have an ongoing need for support on a permanent basis.
 In order to justify an award of durational alimony following a long-term marriage, a court must find that the recipient spouse is capable of attaining a level of self-support that is commensurate with the marital standard of living at the time that the durational alimony expires.

-To speak with a Florida divorce attorney to discuss durational and permanent periodic alimony in Florida, contact the Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Wellington, Florida divorce attorney to discuss durational and permanent periodic alimony, contact the Lane Law Firm, P.A. at (561) 363-3400.